-My Tuscan Veggie Sausage and Roasted Grapes is the new favorite recipe in our house. 😋
+My Tuscan Veggie Sausage and Roasted Grapes is a new favorite recipe in our house.

 A Plant-Based Twist on an Italian Classic

-I wish could have found more info about the history of the sausage and grapes combination in Italy.
-All I could dig up is that its deepest roots go back to Umbria, a region known for—you guessed it!—grapes and sausage.
+Unfortunately, there’s not much information available about the history of the sausage and grapes combination in Italy.
+What is known is that the deepest roots of the dish go back to Umbria, a region known for—you guessed it—grapes and sausage.

-Interestingly enough, it seems this classic Italian dish is actually a little less commonly prepared today.
+Interestingly enough, it seems this classic Italian dish is less commonly prepared today.

-I’d certainly never heard of it until my daughter and I discovered the combo while watching The Barefoot Contessa.
-(I think my daughter may just be the only pre-schooler who enjoys watching grown-up shown on the Food Network.
-And I LOVE it!!).
-In this episode, Ina had a friend of hers over to cook, and they prepared sausage and grapes.
+I’d never heard of it until my daughter and I discovered the combo while watching The Barefoot Contessa.
+In this episode, Ina had a friend over to cook, and they prepared sausage and grapes.

-Enjoy my Tuscan Veggie Sausage and Roasted Grapes this week, and I guarantee you’ll find yourself making this showstopping meal again and again!
+Enjoy my Tuscan Veggie Sausage and Roasted Grapes on a busy night this week.
+I’m sure you’ll find yourself making this showstopping meal again and again.

 Tuscan Veggie Sausage & Roasted Grapes